fackelm2/pomodoro_log/README.md

 A simple command line tool to write "pomodoro timer" in a text file (log file). <br>
 You can use it as a Pomodoro Timer while Streaming with OBS Studio (Open Broadcaster Software). <br>

-here is an example output while streaming with OBS Studio:<br>
+Example output while streaming with OBS Studio:<br>

 ![pomodoro-logger.py output picture](example-001.jpg)